EwoeT/MLM-style-transfer/src/README.md

 - epochs", type=int, default=4
 - batch_size", type=int, default=32

-## latent_embedding_classifier.ipynb: Trains classifier to detect if latent encoding is biased or neutral (in the case of bias mitigation) / male or female (in the case of gender obfuscation)
+## latent_embedding_classifier.py: Trains classifier to detect if latent encoding is biased or neutral (in the case of bias mitigation) / male or female (in the case of gender obfuscation)
 __Params:__

 - train_dataset_path", required=True